 "I, as someone who's going to be sitting out there, support Powell because he's a very exciting speaker," said Webb.
 "I don't see why we have to nit-pick.
 We're grownups here."

-AALARM's flyer, posted on campus bulletin boards throughout the past week, calls for Harvard's to "Wake up to the AALARM" and accuses "Harvard's cultural elitists" of branding the "Harlem-born, South Brooklyn-raised, Afro American as a "bigot."
+AALARM's flyer, posted on campus bulletin boards throughout the past week, calls for Harvard's to "Wake up to the AALARM" and accuses "Harvard's cultural elitists" of branding the "Harlem-born, South Brooklyn-raised,

 "If you're sick of Harvard's Thought Police, tired of the pampered children of the affluent telling you what to think and do, or if you just enjoy kicking liberal ass, AALARM's for you," the flyer reads.